arakelian/java-jq/README.md

 [Java Native Access](https://github.com/java-native-access/jna) (JNA) to call the embedded libraries in a Java-friendly way.

-The Maven Central distribution of java-jq includes native JQ 1.5 libraries for all major platforms (Mac, Windows and Linux).
+The distribution of java-jq includes native JQ 1.5 libraries for all major platforms (Mac, Windows and Linux), and includes a statically linked version of Oniguruma 5.9.6 to avoid any runtime compatibility issues.

-java-jq is heavily inspired by [jjq](https://github.com/bskaggs/jjq).
+java-jq was heavily inspired by [jjq](https://github.com/bskaggs/jjq).

 ## Usage